Zac Goldsmith: By-election and political return: 2016–2019

 Goldsmith had promised, as far back as a June 2012 edition of the BBC's Sunday Politics programme, he would not stand as a Conservative candidate at the next election if the Conservative Party backed the expansion of Heathrow Airport, an issue to which he was strongly opposed.
 In December 2016, he lost a by-election in Richmond Park he had initiated by the act of resigning his seat.
-He stood as an independent instead of as a Conservative but was endorsed by UKIP who did not stand a candidate.
+He stood as an independent instead of as a Conservative but was endorsed by UKIP.
+Neither UKIP nor the Conservatives stood a candidate in the by-election.
 He lost to Sarah Olney of the Liberal Democrats, who overturned his majority of 23,000.

 In April 2017, Goldsmith was reselected as the Conservative Party candidate for Richmond Park prior to the upcoming snap general election to be held on 8 June.
 He regained the constituency as a Conservative candidate but winning with a majority of just 45 votes, the fifth-slimmest in the election.
 Following Boris Johnson's election as Conservative Party leader and Prime Minister in July 2019, Goldsmith was appointed as Parliamentary Under-Secretary of State at both the Department for Environment, Food and Rural Affairs and Department for International Development.
 After Amber Rudd's resignation as Work and Pensions Secretary in September 2019, Johnson reshuffled his frontbench and promoted Goldsmith to Minister of State with the right to attend Cabinet.
 Upon his promotion, he was sworn in as a member of the Privy Council, giving him the honorific title "The Right Honourable" for life.
 He appeared at number 98 on the 'Top 100 Most Influential Conservatives of 2019' by LBC's Iain Dale.

 Liberal Democrat Sarah Olney defeated Goldsmith by 7,766 votes in the 12 December 2019 snap general election (despite the election providing the Conservative Party's largest share of votes since 1979) and won back the Richmond Park seat.
 Shortly after his electoral defeat, it was announced he would continue to serve as a minister in the government by being awarded a life peerage and sitting as a member of the House of Lords.